 - Google Play has made these movies that will inspire your inner activist available for free

 - Race Forward is an 8-part video series explaining various forms of systemic racism

 - Say it Loud by PBS celebrates Black culture, context, and history

 - 1619 by the New York Times explores how slavery has transformed America, connecting past and present

 - Floodlines by the Atlantic covers the people who lived through Hurricane Katrina and its aftermath

-- Code Switch is hosted by journalists of color with conversations about race and how it impacts every part of society from politics, to pop culture, sports, and everything in between, on NPR.
+- Code Switch a podcast hosted by journalists of color with conversations about race and how it impacts every part of society from politics, to pop culture, sports, and everything in between, on NPR.

 - Intersectionality Matters! by The African American Policy Forum brings intersectionality to life

-- About Race - Reni Eddo-Lodge bestselling author of Why I’m No Longer Talking to White People About Race
+- About Race by Reni Eddo-Lodge, bestselling author of Why I’m No Longer Talking to White People About Race

 - Tulsa Race Massacre, AKA Black Wall Street by American History Tellers